Positive flow-spines and contact 3-manifolds: Introduction

 \begin{definition} \begin{itemize} \item[(1)] A flow $\mathcal F$ is said to be {\it carried by a flow-spine $P$} if $\mathcal F$ is a flow of $P$. \item[(2)] A contact structure $\xi$ on $M$ is said to be {\it supported} by a flow-spine $P$ if there exists a contact form $\alpha$ on $M$ such that $\xi=\ker\alpha$ and its Reeb flow is carried by $P$. \end{itemize} \end{definition}

 To our aim, we need to introduce a notion of positivity for flow-spines.
 Each region of a flow-spine is canonically oriented since it is transverse to the flow.
 This structure is called a {\it branching}.
 A branched simple polyhedron has two kinds of vertices: the vertex on the left in Figure~\ref{fig3} is said to be {\it of $\ell$-type} and the one on the right is {\it of $r$-type}.
-We define a flow-spine to be {\it positive} if it has at least one vertex and all vertices are of $\ell$-type \footnote{ In Section~\ref{sec_np}, two flow-spines $P_+(\mathcal F, \Sigma)$ and $P_-(\mathcal F, \Sigma)$ are obtained from a normal pair $(\mathcal F, \Sigma)$.
-In~\cite{Ish86}, $P_+(\mathcal F, \Sigma)$ is called a positive flow-spine and $P_-(\mathcal F, \Sigma)$ is a negative one.
-The positivity for flow-spines introduced in this paper is different from the one for $P_+(\mathcal F, \Sigma)$ introduced in~\cite{Ish86}.}.
+We define a flow-spine to be {\it positive} if it has at least one vertex and all vertices are of $\ell$-type \footnote{ The positivity for flow-spines introduced in this paper is different from the one introduced in~\cite{Ish86}.}.
 An essential reason for concerning this condition is that we cannot expect one of the existence and the uniqueness of a contact manifold for a given flow-spine without this condition, see Theorem~\ref{thm00}.
 Another reason, which is more technical, is that a $1$-form called a {\it reference $1$-form}, which plays a key role in the proof of Theorem~\ref{thm01}, cannot be defined unless we restrict flow-spines to positive ones.

 With these observations, we restrict our attention to positive flow-spines.
-Our main theorems are the following.
+The main theorem of this paper is the following.

 \begin{theorem} For any positive flow-spine $P$ of a closed, oriented $3$-manifold $M$, there exists a unique contact structure supported by $P$ up to isotopy. \end{theorem}